copious-world/extra-file-class/README.md

 **parameters**

 * path -- a path to the directory to be created
+* options -- an object options object, for fsPromises.mkdir

 #### <u>**dir\_remover**</u>
 remove a directory -- assume parent directory exists --guards against THROW